swigmaster/swigmaster.github.io/devlive-juillet21/setup/setup.md

 Click **Close** to exit the Access Your Cluster dialog.

 Continue implementing steps 2 and 3 listed in the **Quick Start: Deploy Sample App** dialog.
-This will verify connectivity to your cluster and the deploy apps from your Cloud Shell session.
+This will verify connectivity to your cluster and the ability to deploy apps from your Cloud Shell session.

 ![Continue QuickStart](images/Continue-Quick-Start.png)